 [Database] > [Generate]

 You can generate the web site quickly by the following steps:

-1. Start up ASP.NET Maker and choose the database type, in this example, we select "Microsoft Access".
-Select your database, enter the output path and/or password (if applicable) for the database.
+1. Start up ASP.NET Maker and choose the database type, in this example, we select "MySQL".
+Enter connection deails for the MySQL Server.

 2. Click the [Connect] button to load the database information.
 Tables and fields information will be loaded and displayed on the left hand side.

 3. Click the [Generate] tab and select the follows:

 Template file - The zipped file that contains the template of the generated pages.
 Just use the default template shipped with ASP.NET Maker.

 Project folder - The folder that the generated scripts will be outputted.